fractal13/dsu-cs-4300-ai/web/assignments.2023/assignment_150_project_presentation.md

 ------------------------------------------------------

 Prepare slides for a 4-5 minute presentation.
-Present your project and its results using these slides during the final exam class meeting.
+Present your project and its results using these slides during the randomly assigned class period, beginning on the due date.
 Think of this as an oral report to your classmates on your project.
 You should practice your presentation to be sure that it fits into the required time limitation.